xpring-eng/Xpring-JS/README.md

 ### XrpPayIdClient

 `XrpPayIdClient` can resolve addresses on the XRP Ledger network.
 The class always coerces returned addresses into an X-Address.
+(See https://xrpaddress.info/)

 ```javascript
 import { XrplNetwork, XrpPayIdClient } from 'xpring-js'